Hiteshpan/Lyriks/README.md

 ## Contact

-For any questions or inquiries, please reach out to the development team at [rishavchanda0@gmail.com]
+For any questions or queries, please reach out to me at [hiteshrtk999@gmail.com]

-Enjoy using Trackify and stay productive!
+Enjoy using Lyriks and stay productive!